dianaonutu/DIC-2AMC15-2024/README.md

   --iter ITER           Number of iterations to go through.
   --random_seed RANDOM_SEED
                         Random seed value for the environment.
-  --out OUT             Where to save training results.
 ```
 ## Code guide

-The code is made up of 3 modules:
+The code is made up of 2 modules:

 1. `agent`
-2. `level_editor`
-3. `world`
+2. `world`

 ### The `agent` module

-The `agent` module contains the `BaseAgent` class as well as some benchmark agents to test against.
+The `agent` module contains the `BaseAgent` class as well as some benchmark agents you may want to test against.

 The `BaseAgent` is an abstract class and all RL agents for DIC must inherit from/implement it.
-If you know/understand class inheritence, skip the following section
+If you know/understand class inheritence, skip the following section:

 #### `BaseAgent` as an abstract class
 Think of this like how all models in PyTorch start like